vishwasbabu/ProvisioningFineractCN/README.md

 ### Initializing the application

-Once all services are started you will have to create an initial tenant, provision services for the same and then create a login user for the tenant.
+Once all services are started we will have to create an initial tenant, provision services for the same and then create a login user for the tenant.

 #### Provisioning the Microservices